sinnerfilled/sinnerfilled/README.md

   </p>
   by <a href="https://x.com/gvi_gesoebi">@gvi_gesoebi on twit</a>
   </p>
-I'm usually in one of my Sixty or RK900 ponies, on the left of the cafe
+I'm usually in one of my Sixty or RK900 ponies, always on the left of the cafe

   </p>